-This course is designed to introduce basic weight training techniques using universal and free (Olympic) weight equipment as well as to a variety of methods and programs of weight training.
+PEH133Weight Training1(0/22)This course is designed to introduce basic weight training techniques using universal and free (Olympic) weight equipment as well as to a variety of methods and programs of weight training.
+May be repeated for up to three (3) credits.AC

+PEH 136 Skiing 1 (0/22) Techniques of skiing/snowboarding.
+Consists of lessons and lat orator y experience at Missio n Ridge.
+Stud lents are responsible for providing: ski equipment, lift/tow and lesson fees.
 May be repeated for up to three (3) credits.
-AC

-PEH 136 Skiing

-Techniques of skiing/snowboarding.
-Consists of lessons and laboratory experience at Mission Ridge.
-Students are responsible for providing: ski equipment, lift/tow and lesson fees.
+AC DELL 4 4 0 la naina far Llaalth 4 (0/22)

+(0/22) 149 Jogging for Health PEH 1 Designed to increase the student's level of physical fitness, teach proper methods of running, improve future life expectancy, encourage weight reduction and body fat levels, and establish a permanent habit of exercise.
 May be repeated for up to three (3) credits.
 AC

-PEH 149 Jogging for Health

-Designed to increase the student's level of physical fitness, teach proper methods of running, improve future life expectancy, encourage weight reduction and body fat levels, and establish a permanent habit of exercise.
-May be repeated for up to three (3) credits.
-AC

-PEH 155 Body Toning

-This course involves special exercise and calisthenics which enhance total fitness, figure improvement, body toning, weight control, and posture.
+PEH (0/22)155 Body Toning 1 This course involves special exercise and calisthenics which enhance total fitness, figure improvement, body toning, weight control, and posture.
 Students will use balance/fitness balls and light to medium dumbbells to improve overall core strength and balance of the body.
 May be repeated for up to three (3) credits.
 AC

-PEH 158 Racquetball

-Designed to acquaint the student with the basic skills, rules, and knowledge of the sport of racquetball as a lifetime activity.
+PEH 158 Racquetball 1 (0/22)Designed to acquaint the student with the basic skills, rules, and knowledge of the sport of racquetball as a lifetime activity.
 May be repeated for up to three (3) credits.
 AC

-PEH 160 Baseball Skills

-A practical course involved in the coaching aspects of baseball, both defensively and offensively.
+PEH 160 Baseball Skills (0/22)A practical course involved in the coaching aspects of baseball, both defensively and offensively.
 Explains catching, throwing, running techniques, abilities for the player in each position, hitting, bunting, base running techniques and game strategies.
-May be repeated for up to three (3) credits.
-AC
+May be repeated for up to

-PEH 178 Principles of Fitness 3 (22/22)

-This course is designed to teach students physiological, nutritional and psychological aspects of fitness.
+PEH 178 Principles of Fitness 3 (22/22)This course is designed to teach students physiological, nutritional and psychological aspects of fitness.
 Instruction will include methods of individual fitness evaluation, and will involve student participation in conditioning activities.
 Each student's physical and nutritional fitness will be assessed and a life-long personal fitness program will be developed.
 SE

-PEH 216 Intermediate/Advanced Golf 1 (0/22)

-This course will provide advanced techniques in all areas of the golf game including: course management, game evaluation and competitions.
+PEH 216 Intermediate/Advanced Golf 1 (0/22)This course will provide advanced techniques in all areas of the golf game including: course management, game evaluation and competitions.